-- Explore Yarra Valley, Phillip Island & The Great Ocean Road
+- Explore Yarra Valley, Phillip Island, and The Great Ocean Road

 - See the beautiful nature of Tasmania on a coastal boat tour

 - Tour quirky Melbourne and metropolitan Sydney

 - Go wine tasting in the world-famous Hunter Valley